ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_array.rst

             self._dtype = ivy.dtype(self._data)

 We can implement inplace updates in the :class:`ivy.Array` class without requiring inplace updates in the backend array classes.
-If the backend does not support inplace updates, then we can use the :code:`ivy.scatter_nd` method to return a new array and store this in the :code:`self._data` attribute.
+If the backend does not support inplace updates, then we can use the :func:`ivy.scatter_nd` method to return a new array and store this in the :code:`self._data` attribute.

 Now, with :class:`ivy.Array` instances, our code will run without error, regardless of which backend is selected.
 We can genuinely say our code is fully framework-agnostic.